I have prepared 5 points that helped me grow from a $20 per hour freelancer to a $500 per hour consultant.

 Value is the usefulness of any product or service to a customer.
 It can never be determined in terms of money and varies from customer to customer.

-Let the client say the price
+Let the client say the price.

-When you’re able to explain the value of your work to the client, the next thing to do is to figure out from him how he thinks this value will be translated into business profit.
+When you're able to explain the value of your work to the client, the next thing to do is to figure out how he thinks this value will be translated into business profit.

-Let’s say, your value will be improving the conversion rate of the landing page by 20% from the current level.
+Your value will be improving the conversion rate of the landing page by 20% from the current level.

 Ask a client how much money that will be for them?

-If he’s not stupid he’ll say YES!
+If he's not stupid, he'll say YES!